aruba-uxi/pyhpeuxi/README.md

 ```

 Create a object to login into the API.
 The login object needs to be passed to use any function to use the API.
-Two examples below show how to create the login object (either one can be used, but not both).
+Four examples below show how to create the login object (choose only one method).

 1. Using API Token